Howard Hubbard: Early life and education

 Howard Hubbard was born on October 31, 1938, in Troy, New York to Howard and Elizabeth Hubbard.
 He attended St. Patrick's School and La Salle Institute in Troy, and also attended Mater Christi Seminary.
 He furthered his studies at St. Joseph's Seminary in Yonkers, New York, obtaining a Bachelor of Philosophy degree.

 Hubbard later went to Rome to study at the Pontifical Gregorian University, where he received a Licentiate in Sacred Theology.
 Hubbard later engaged in graduate study in social services at the Catholic University of America in Washington, D.C.

 Early priesthood

-While in Rome, Hubbard was ordained to the priesthood at the Church of St. Ignatius in Rome for the Diocese of Albany by Archbishop Martin John O'Connor on December 18, 1963.After his ordination, the diocese assigned Hubbard as associate pastor of St. Joseph's Parish in Schenectady, New York, and at the Cathedral of the Immaculate Conception Parish in Albany, New York.
-Hubbard also founded Hope House, a drug rehabilitation center, and Providence House, a crisis intervention center, both in Albany.
+While in Rome, Hubbard was ordained to the priesthood at the Church of St. Ignatius in Rome for the Diocese of Albany by Archbishop Martin John O'Connor on December 18, 1963.
+After his ordination, the diocese assigned Hubbard as associate pastor of St. Joseph's Parish in Schenectady, New York in 1964, and at the Cathedral of the Immaculate Conception Parish in Albany, New York from 1964-1965.
+He also did Graduate Studies at Catholic University of America in Washington D.C. from 1965-1966 and was chaplain at Kenwood Academy in Albany from 1966-1967.
+From 1967-1977, he was the moderator of the Catholic Interracial Council of the Roman Catholic Diocese of Albany.
+From 1968-1977, Bishop Howard Hubbard was a member of the Ecumenical and Interreligious Commission of the Roman Catholic Diocese of Albany and was chairman from 1972-1977.
+From 1972-1977, Bishop Howard Hubbard was a member of the Priests Personnel Board of the Roman Catholic Diocese of Albany and was chairman from 1973-1977.
+From 1972-1974, Bishop Howard Hubbard was the director of Urban Apostolate of the Roman Catholic Diocese of Albany.
+From 1974-1977, Bishop Howard Hubbard was the Director of Pastoral Planning for the Diocese of Albany.
+From 1974-1977, Bishop Howard Hubbard was a member of the Parish Realignment Committee for the Roman Catholic Diocese of Albany.
+Hubbard also founded Hope House, a drug rehabilitation center, and Providence House, a crisis intervention center, respectively both in Albany in 1967.
 He also served as a "street priest" in Albany's South End.
-Bishop Edwin Broderick named Hubbard as his vicar general in 1976.
+Bishop Edwin Broderick named Hubbard as his vicar general and later apostolic administrator from 1976-1977.